adebray/latex_style_files/lecture_notes/README.md

   some small issues I would still like to fix, but none that yet stand in the way of using it for lecture notes.
 - I will likely be updating my macros whenever I discover new useful ones.
+- `.cls` files are not allowed to include files through relative class names, so in order to share code between these classes, I used `cpp` to process these files into the finalized document classes.
+This is obviously out of the intended scope of `cpp`, and so imposes a few quirky constraints on the TeX code, but these are surmountable.
+- These classes aren't compatible with the `\VerbatimFootnotes` command from the `fancyvrb` command.
+I do not know why this is, but I'll be debugging it.